 Bag bans across Australia

-- The VIC bag ban is due to come into effect in November 2019.
+- The VIC bag ban came into effect 1 November 2019.

 - The WA bag ban came into effect 1 January 2019.